X W E M E L C H ’ S T N

 We as the Squamish people have always shared an interconnection with the land, animals and water.
 The life cycle of the salmon mimics the lifespan of the river.
 Everything around this cycle continues to shrink; the salmon, trees, and water.
 This piece serves as a reminder to protect and give back to the life that the land has given for thousands of years.

-Part of my job as the artist is to revitalize an art form that was almost lost.
+Part of my job as the artist is to take my teachings and pass down the stories from our elders.
 This work is a symbol of the resurgence of Salish art and the reclamation of space.
 As we move into the future our art will continue to evolve and grow, my goal is to integrate our culture into the proudest segments of our society.

 This work mimics the shape of the cedars and firs that once occupied this land.
 Old growth trees are becoming increasingly difficult to acquire for carving, which led me to use metal as an alternative material to cedar.
 Through my years at Emily Carr I integrated this concept into my art practice and it has now become an integral part of my work.
 Utilizing modern materials while staying true to the visual language of Coast Salish design has been the core component of my art practice.
 This public art opportunity is a great fit for my continued work of shifting perspectives on Indigenous art.